SESAME-Synchrotron/BEATS_user_manual/docs/source/prepare_new.rst

 Following the `SESAME data policy <https://www.sesame.org.jo/for-users/user-guide/sesame-experimental-data-management-policy>`_, BEATS will archive your data for at least **5 years** after the experiment.

 .. warning::
-   Due to the large size of tomography datasets, **remote access is not possible** after the beamtime.
+   Due to the large size of tomography datasets, **downloading your data is not possible** after the beamtime.

-   You are responsible for taking a copy of all data before leaving SESAME.
+- You are responsible for taking a copy of all data before leaving SESAME.
-   Bring **external drives with at least 4 TB of free space** (preferably formatted in Linux-compatible file systems).
+- Bring **external drives with at least 4 TB of free space**.

 ---------------------------------------
 Safety Guidelines and Beamline Orientation